LamonatoAndrea/KringleCon5/02.01 - Wireshark Practice/README.md

 #### Question 1 - What type of objects can be exported from this PCAP? - Answer: `http`
 The Wireshark “Export objects” functionality finds only HTTP exportable objects:
-![Wireshark "Export" HTTP Object list](imgs/wireshark.png)
+![Wireshark "Export" HTTP Object list](imgs/wireshark.png) Interestingly enough there are 2 `app.php` files of different sizes. `Diff`ing the two files it is possible to observe a base64 encoded payload.